The modal logic of arithmetic potentialism and the universal algorithm: Extensions of models of arithmetic

 \goodbreak \begin{theorem} Projective truth (second-order arithmetic truth) is expressible in the potentialist language of arithmetic $\Larith^{\xpossible}$.
 That is, for every projective formula $\varphi(x)$, there is a formula $\varphi^*(x)\in\Larith^{\xpossible}$ such that for any model of arithmetic $M\satisfies\PAp$ any real $a\in\SSy(M)$, coded by $\bar a\in M$, the projective assertion $\varphi(a)$ holds if and only if $M\satisfies\varphi^*(\bar a)$. \end{theorem}

-In particular, the potentialist language for $\xpossible$ can express whether a given binary relation is well-founded, whether there is a transitive model of \ZFC, whether $0^\sharp$ exists, whether $x^\sharp$ exists for every real $x$, whether $\omega_1$ is inaccessible in $L$, whether there is a transitive model of \ZFC\ with a proper class of Woodin cardinals, and more.
-The full potentialist language of arithmetic for the $\xpossible$ modality, therefore, is a very strong language, refuting what might otherwise have been a natural initial expectation that arithmetic potentialists generally have only a comparatively weak capacity to express arithmetic truth.
+In particular, the $\xpossible$-potentialist language of arithmetic can express whether a given binary relation is well-founded, whether there is a transitive model of \ZFC, whether $0^\sharp$ exists, whether $x^\sharp$ exists for every real $x$, whether $\omega_1$ is inaccessible in $L$, whether there is a transitive model of \ZFC\ with a proper class of Woodin cardinals, and more.
+The full potentialist language of arithmetic for the $\xpossible$ modality, therefore, is a very strong language.
+As a philosophical consequence, this refutes what might otherwise have been a natural initial expectation, namely, that arithmetic potentialists generally have only a weak capacity to express actual arithmetic truth.
+In fact, they can fully and accurately express second-order arithmetic truth.

 \begin{proof} The idea is to replace quantification over the reals $\exists x$ with potentialist number quantification $\xpossible\exists h$, regarding the number $h$ as coding a real in the standard system, so that we replace further references to $k\in x$ with $k\in h$, for standard $k$, and replace all number quantifiers with quantifiers over the standard part of the model, as in the previous theorem.
 The point is that by compactness any real can be added to the standard system of a model by moving to a suitable extension, even an elementary extension, and so quantifying over reals is the same as quantifying over the possible reals that could be coded in the standard system of the model. \end{proof}